meom-group/data-tools-inventory/dynamical-models/model-configurations.md

 # Model configurations

 <details>
-  <summary> NEMO based configurations are described in dedicated [meom-configuration repository](https://github.com/meom-configurations) on GitHub.  </summary>
+  <summary> NEMO based configurations are described in dedicated <a href="https://github.com/meom-configurations"> meom-configuration repository </a> on GitHub.  </summary>

 Using the information found there, one should be able to reconstruct a particular configuration.
 However, as far as fortran compilers may evolve in time, the exact reproducibility is not granted.
 In the meom-configuration repository, the following information can be found for each configuration: